Career Definition for BMW Specialists

 Diesel Service Technician

 A diesel service technician takes care of common service and maintenance tasks on vehicles that have diesel engines, like trucks and buses.
 He or she also identifies and diagnoses problems, repairing or replacing parts as needed.
 Diesel mechanics are high school graduates, although employers commonly prefer candidates with a certificate or associate's degree in diesel technology.
 Industry certification is available from the National Institute for Automotive Service Excellence in several areas of specialty.
 In some cases, a commercial driver's license is also a job requirement.
-The BLS predicts average job growth for diesel service technicians at 12% from 2014-2024; it also reports that diesel mechanics earned median pay of $44,520 in 2015.
+The BLS predicts average job growth for diesel service technicians at 9% from 2016-2026; it also reports that diesel mechanics earned a median pay of $46,360 in 2017.